 Year 7 pupils took part in a series of activities as part of their first Peer Mentor session of the academic year.

-The Rydal Penrhos group descended on the Sports Hall for the activity on Friday, September 21, where they were supported by Sixth Form pupils that were recently given their roles of responsibility by programme co-ordinator Mary Richardson.
+The Rydal Penrhos pupils descended on the Sports Hall for the activity on Friday, September 15, where they were supported by Lower Sixth Form pupils that have applied for the role this year.